Jameskmonger/creature-chess/README.md

 ## Publishing

-- Use `npm run version` to create a new version - create a tag and commit, and push to Git
+- Use `npm run release` to create a new release - create a tag and commit, and push to Git
   - This publishes GitHub pages (`app`) and Docker Hub (`server-game`)
 - Push to Heroku with `git push -f heroku v0.2.2^{}:master`
   - Replace v0.2.2 with tag from last step